stranchetti/CSCI5502/README.md

 Merge all intermediate count files together into a single file containing the aggregated counts.

-`$ python3 jsonmerger.py -o jan_first.json *_count.json`
+`$ python3 jsonmerger.py -o jan_first.json *-out.json`

 View some basic statistics about the total counts to help create a tree of repos.

 `$ python3 repo_filter.py jan_first.json`

-Generate the repo tree, containing repos that have an event count higher than some threshold, say 10 events.
+Generate the repo dict, containing repos that have an event count higher than some threshold, say 10 events.

-`$ python3 repo_filter.py -b 10 -o jan_first_repos.pickle jan_first.json`
+`$ python3 repo_filter.py -t 10 -o jan_first_repos.pickle jan_first.json`

-Populate the database using the tree of repos and bare gzip data files.
+Populate the database using the dict of repos and bare gzip data files.

 `$ python3 parser.py -u root -p -r jan_first_repos.pickle 2015-01-01-*.json.gz`

 When performing queries on the database, it can be helpful to export data to files in order to perform post-processing such as visualization or analysis using Python.
 MySQL supports this (see https://dev.mysql.com/doc/refman/5.7/en/select-into.html for more info) with a simple command.
 Unfortunately, most likely, you can't export to any place on the filesystem, thanks to a `secure_file_priv` server variable.
 If you can figure out how to disable this easily, feel free to update this, but by default, it only allows files to be exported to a specific directory (`/var/lib/mysql-files/` on Unix).
 I just put them there and copied them out by hand (you will need `sudo`, since they will by owned by the user mysql).

 `mysql> SELECT something_interesting FROM table INTO /var/lib/mysql-files/out.txt;`

+## Success Thresholding
+Repos with less than 172 events over the entire course of 2015 are discarded automatically (using filtering in example workflow above).
+Frequency counts are ten extracted from the remaining repos.

+`mysql> SELECT COUNT(*), repo, MONTH(created) AS created_month FROM events GROUP BY repo, created_month INTO OUTFILE 'relevant_counts';`